prostko/second-demo/README.md

 **If you're on a Mac**: Run `./install-script.sh` to install NPM dependencies, Jekyll, and Sass.
 This will also check to make sure you have Homebrew, Ruby, and Node installed as well, and if not, will download them for you.

 **If you're on a Windows or Linux computer**: please be sure to have Ruby, Rubygems, Jekyll and Sass gems, Node, npm, and Grunt installed.
-The command `install-script.sh` will not work for you.
+The `install-script.sh` file made for Mac terminals will not work for you.

 <hr>